Handley Regional Library System Operations Update

 HOLDS ARE SUSPENDED UNTIL FURTHER NOTICE

-Due to safety and staffing levels, physical library materials are no longer available to be placed on hold.
+Due to safety, physical library materials are no longer available to be placed on hold at this time.

 BOOK DONATION DROPS ARE CLOSED